Creating feature flags

 Step 4: Choose segments to target

 Before rolling out a feature flag, you need to choose a segment of users to target.
-Use the Add Filter dropdown menu to filter users out of your target audience.
-Add multiple filters to narrow your audience further.
+Select Add Rule on your newly created flag and then use the filter group and segment dropdown menus to filter users out of your target audience.
+Add multiple filters to further narrow your audience.

 Step 5: Set the rollout traffic